keycloak/keycloak-nodejs-connect/README.md

 existing test, or to write a test from scratch.
 For the latter, we recommend finding another test that is close to what you need and use that as a basis.

+If you need to power off your compter and want to continue testing later run the following command to stop docker containers:

+    make stop

+After you have finished testing run the following command to remove the docker containers:

+    make down

 ## Contributing

 Please read https://github.com/keycloak/keycloak/blob/master/CONTRIBUTING.md and follow these guidelines when contributing to Keycloak